Follow us at @bijouandcoboutique

 While they are probably not going to cause any damage or harm to your Frenchie, this type of harness is more suited to a bigger-framed dog.

 If you love getting out into the great outdoors, it's almost certain that your French Bulldog will love to tag along.
-And with the correct harness, a Frenchie makes a great outdoor hiking buddy.
+And with the correct Frenchie harness, a Frenchie makes a great outdoor hiking buddy.

 Hiking harnesses also feature reflective materials, so you can spot your your Frenchie when it's getting dark.
-They may even include a handle on the back, which allows you to pick the dog up and pop it back in the car at the end of a long day out and about.
+They may even include a handle on the back, which allows you to pick the Frenchie up and pop it back in the car at the end of a long day out and about.

 how to train your frenchie to wear a harness